 As popular as the California roll in the States, Hosomaki or simply the single topping/filling ingredient is the most common in Japan, comparable to nigirizushi.
 To find out more about different types of sushi and details on Japanese terms, read on our sushi guide here.

 Hosomaki, as just its name implied, is a roll of nori wrapping around any single ingredient of choice with the help of seasoned sushi rice to balance the flavor.
-The filling can be anything from raw seafood like tuna, salmon, yellow tail, shrimp, octopus…to more complex ingredients such as natto, pickled radish, fried egg, etc.
+The filling can be anything from raw seafood like tuna, salmon, yellowtail, shrimp, octopus…to more complex ingredients such as natto, pickled radish, fried egg, etc.

-Since only one ingredient is used as filling, hosomaki piece is quite small to a bite-size.
+Since only one ingredient is used as a filling, the hosomaki piece is quite small to a bite-size.
 This is why hosomaki is there in almost every bento lunch box, due to its ease of space arrangement and simple visual appeal.

 - 1 oz sashimi grade tuna or any fish of choice

 - 1 mini cucumber

 - Any sashimi-grade fish or filling of choice

 - Prepare a dipping water-vinegar solution to dip your hand with while working to prevent sticking.
 Use a 1:4 ratio (1 Tbsp rice vinegar to 4 Tbsp water).